 The candidate loses access to the pad when the interview ends or they submit the pad.

-Click the ‘Playback’ button to review the interview.
+In your Pads List on your dashboard, click the Playback button to review the interview.

 Ending a take-home interview moves the pad into Ready for review status.